In This Section

 - Immediate mobilization of Bard’s contact tracing team and surge testing team.
 The person with the positive test result will move immediately into isolation housing.
 If the person with the positive result resides off campus they are required to self-isolate in their off-campus residence and comply with all directives from the Dutchess County Department of Health.
 Contact tracing will begin immediately.

 - Surge testing for all Bard contacts.
 Tested individuals will shelter in place until test results are reported.
-Those identified as CDC-defined close contacts (those who have spent more than 10 to 15 minutes closer than six feet apart, unmasked—e.g., roommate, partner) will be subject to a 14-day quarantine period.
+Those identified as CDC-defined close contacts (i.e., any individual who was within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period, with considerations for whether or not face masks were worn or if the interactions took place indoors or outdoors) will be subject to a 14-day quarantine period.
 All non-Bard contacts must adhere to Dutchess County regulations and protocols for testing, contact tracing, and isolation.

 - Ongoing daily surveillance testing across campus (400 tests per week, spread over six days).